webandras/static-site-express/content/posts/2018-06-22-welcome_to_static_site_express.md

 In the optional `_headers` file you can specify the HTTP headers and set Content Security Policy (CSP) rules for the Netlify server.
 Currently, CSP rules are commented out.
 You can also specify these in `netlify.toml`.

 The `_redirects` file is currently empty.
 When you have a custom domain, you can make a redirect from _.netlify.com_ to your custom domain.

-`sitemap.xml` is empty by default. static-site-express currently does not come with a feature to generate an XML sitemap.

 `robots.txt` default settings: